robinxpk/me_for_privacy/README.md

 ## Virtual Environment Setup (Conda)

-Based on the given `.yaml`-file, create a conda environment using:
+Based on the given `.yml`-file, create a conda environment using:

-`conda env create -f environment.yaml`
+`conda env create -f environment.yml`

-In case one wants to update the `.yaml` file, create a new file using:
+In case one wants to update the `.yml` file, create a new file using:

-`conda env export > environment.yaml`
+`conda env export --from-history > environment.yml`

 Some useful prompts: